ashstrahle/Pi-Pico-ExpressionPedal2Midi/docs/README.md

 ### Method

-1. Load your Pico board with main.py
-2. Customise the midi settings in the main.py file accordingly.
+1. Customise the midi settings in main.py.
 Season to taste
-3. Upload to your board using Thonny, or your favorite IDE.
+2. Upload to your board using Thonny, or your favorite IDE.

 Now for the stuffing: